 Intangible assets are amortized over the expected life of the asset.
 Any excess of the purchase price over the estimated fair values of the net assets acquired is recorded as goodwill.
-The judgments made in determining the estimated fair value assigned to each class of assets acquired and liabilities assumed, as well as asset lives, can materially impact our results of operations.
+The judgments made in determining the estimated fair values assigned to each class of assets acquired and liabilities assumed, as well as asset lives, can materially impact our results of operations.
 Fair values and useful lives are determined based on, among other factors, the expected future period of benefit of the asset, the various characteristics of the asset, and projected cash flows.
 Because this process involves management making estimates with respect to future revenues and market conditions and because these estimates also form the basis for the determination of whether or not an impairment charge should be recorded, these estimates are considered to be critical accounting estimates.

 Goodwill is required to be tested for impairment at least annually.
 The Company performs its annual impairment test as of October 1st or more frequently when indicators of impairment are present.
 The goodwill impairment test involves comparing the fair value of a reporting unit to its carrying value, including goodwill.
 If the carrying amount of the reporting unit exceeds its fair value, a second step is required to measure the goodwill impairment loss.
 This step compares the implied fair value of the reporting unit's goodwill to the carrying amount of that goodwill.
 If the carrying amount of the goodwill exceeds the implied fair value of the goodwill, an impairment loss equal to the excess is recorded as a component of operations.
-The Company uses a combination of a discounted cash flow model ("DCF model") and a market approach to determine the current fair value of the reporting unit.
+The Company uses a combination of a discounted cash flow model ("DCF model") and a market approach to determine the current fair values of the reporting units.
 A number of significant assumptions and estimates are involved in the application of the DCF model to forecast operating cash flows, including markets and market share, sales volume and pricing, costs to produce, and working capital changes.
 In times of adverse economic conditions in the global economy, the Company's long-term cash flow projections are subject to a greater degree of uncertainty than usual.
 If we had established different reporting units or utilized different valuation methodologies or assumptions, the impairment test results could differ, and we could be required to record impairment charges.

-The Company considers historical experience and available information at the time the fair values of its business are estimated.
+The Company considers historical experience and available information at the time the fair values of its reporting units are estimated.
 However, actual amounts realized may differ from those used to evaluate the impairment of goodwill.
 If actual results are not consistent with our assumptions and judgments used in estimating future cash flows and asset fair values, the Company may be exposed to impairment losses that could be material to our results of operations.

-The Company recorded impairment charges of \$80,337 (\$63,887 net of taxes) during 2015 related to the acquisitions of IOS in March 2015 and Chemtec in December 2014.
-There were no goodwill impairments recorded during December 31, 2014 and 2013.
-Additional information concerning the impairments is set forth in Part II, Item 8, Note 4 to the financial statements included herein, which is incorporated by reference into this Item 7.
+The Company recorded goodwill impairment charges of \$61,142 and \$80,337 during 2016 and 2015, respectively, related to reporting units within the Tubular and Energy Services and Rail Products and Services segment.
+There were no goodwill impairments recorded during the year ended December 31, 2014.
+Additional information concerning the impairments is set forth in Part II, Item 8, Financial Statements and Supplementary Data, Note 4 Goodwill and Other Intangible Assets, to the Consolidated Financial Statements included herein, which is incorporated by reference into this Item 7.